Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 David H. Lissy - Bright Horizons Family Solutions, Inc.

-Per week and we utilize that in our programs and have for a long time, this would obviously double that, and again, we look at it for those who are current users.
+...per week, and we utilize that in our programs and have for a long time, this would obviously double that, and again, we look at it for those who are current users.
 It'll have the effect of helping them and without having an effect on us and the new users that we can get to sign up for more because this exists, obviously, that'll have a positive effect to the degree that happens.

 Unknown Speaker

 Okay.
 Great.
-And then, one more in the UK, I've – there's been pretty heavy consolidation in the pre-school market over the last couple of years with you and one of your large competitors there.
-So, can you talk about what size and sort of opportunities still remain with the M&A market in the UK?
+And then, one more in the U.K., I've – there's been pretty heavy consolidation in the pre-school market over the last couple of years with you and one of your large competitors there.
+So, can you talk about what size and sort of opportunities still remain with the M&A market in the U.K.?

 David H. Lissy - Bright Horizons Family Solutions, Inc.

 Yeah.
-We feel good about the UK with respect to the amount of what I'll call regional or chainlets or smaller operators that still exist that provide reasonably good quality programs that we feel like would be fit.
+We feel good about the U.K. with respect to the amount of what I'll call regional or chainlets or smaller operators that still exist that provide reasonably good quality programs that we feel like would be fit.
 So, we have an M&A team located in London that has a pipeline, as I commented on before, and feel like although there may – there's still some, I wouldn't say as big as Asquith but there's still some larger opportunities in the future.
 Many of them are the regional chainlets in the 3 to 20-ish center size that exist over there and feel good that for the next couple of years, we'll be able to execute on them.

 Unknown Speaker